Jason-Arnold-Platform45/Skill-Swap/README.md

 ## 🧪 Development Notes

-* API is designed to be consumed by a separate React frontend
+* API is designed for a separate React frontend
 * All responses are JSON
+* Authentication handled centrally by Devise
-* Business rules are enforced at the application level
+* Business rules enforced at the model and controller level

 ---